 Program areas at Pony Power Therapies

 School groups and summer extended - this program combines the riding program with a nature-based farm and horsemanship curricullum.
 Activities include grooming and horse care, including first-aid, gardening, composting and beekeeping.
 This program serves elementary and middle schools during the school year.
-In the summer, the program serves children of veterans; pediatric patients who struggle with life-threatening illnesses along with their siblings and parents; and children who are at-risk in addition to children with developmental and physical disabilities.
-During fy23, Pony Power provided xx sessions for school group and summer-extended programs.
+In the summer, the program serves children who are at-risk in addition to children with developmental and physical disabilities.
+During fy24, Pony Power provided 3,800 sessions for school group and summer-extended programs.

 Horse-assisted learning - Pony Power offers a non-riding program aimed at developing life skills.
 The program serves both individuals and groups.
-Groups benefiting from this program included high schools seeking to satisfy community-based instruction requirements; students and young adults seeking pre-vocational training; and adolescents, veterans and caregivers, among others, struggling with lif challanges such as ptsd, substance abuse/recovery and anxiety and depression.
+Groups benefiting from this program included high schools seeking to satisfy community-based instruction requirements; students and young adults seeking pre-vocational training; and those struggling with life challanges such as ptsd, substance abuse/recovery and anxiety and depression.
 Pony Power also has an after-school program for adolescents in need of support that incorporates horse-assisted learning.
-During fy23, Pony Power provided xx horse-assisted learning sessions to groups and individuals.
+During fy24, Pony Power provided 2,459 horse-assisted learning sessions to groups and individuals.